wasm-signatures/design/README.md

 - Arbitrary section subsets and signatures combinations.
 - Signature verification even if sections have been reordered.

+**Equivalence between embedded and detached signatures:**

+Signatures can be embedded in a module, or detached, i.e. not stored in the module itself but provided separately.

+A detached signature is equivalent to the payload of a `signature` custom section.

+Given an existing signed module with an embedded signature, the signature can be detached by:

+- Copying the payload of the `signature` custom section
+- Removing the `signature` custom section.

+Reciprocally, a detached signature can be embedded by adding a `signature` custom section, whose payload is a copy of the detached signature.

+Implementations should accept signatures as an optional parameter.
+If this parameter is not defined, the signature is assumed to be embedded, but the verification function remains the same.

 **Implementation complexity:**

 We expect the most common scenario to be entire modules being signed and verified, using one or more signatures.